Hammer's Slammers: The Butcher's Bill

 Of the story chapters, this is one of the shortest.
 Tank commander Danny Pritchard is introduced.
 He is presented as being apathetic towards war.
-On the planet Dunstan Hammer's Slammers are fighting for the government and Danny Pritchard is becoming romantically involved with one of their representatives, a young woman named Sonna.
+On the planet Thrush, Hammer's Slammers are fighting for the government against the Densonite religious fanatics.
+Danny Pritchard is becoming romantically involved with one of their representatives, a young woman named Sonna.
 After a short skirmish, Pritchard's section makes camp in a rural area of Dunstan.
 Sonna invites Pritchard out for a ride to show him something.
 They take an aircar to a nearby structure made of an opaque, glass-like material.
 Pritchard is urged to enter the building by Sonna.
-He is presented with various images of strange and alien creatures, bird-like in appearance; Sonna explains they are an alien race named the Gedel.
-Shaken, he leaves the ruin and Sonna explains that the Gedel were a race capable of creating many wonders.
-This ruin is just one of many scattered over Dunstan.
-Pritchard seems uncaring and uninterested in the nature of the race, especially if the presence of their creations does not directly help his regiment.
+He is presented with various images of strange and alien creatures, bird-like in appearance; Sonna explains they are an alien race named the Hampers.
+Shaken, he leaves the ruin and Sonna explains that the Hampers were one of the twenty races in a co-beneficial peace with the Gedel, a race capable of creating many wonders who called Thrush home.
+This ruin is just one of many scattered over the planet.
+Sonna attempts to convince Pritchard in the Gedel way of pacifism that have become central to the Thresh's culture, regardless of Densonite's violent ends, but is dismissed as mere naivety as it was the government that hired the Hammer's Slammer for violent ends.
+Disappointed, Sonna returns Pritchard back to camp.
 After decamping, his tank section becomes engaged in a fight on the edge of a city made of irreplaceable Gedel structures.
 The enemy mercenaries have dug in there intentionally, knowing the Slammers' employers won't allow the Regiment to attack the site.
 If the Slammers don't attack and defeat their opponents, they will be labeled as quitters.
 This in turn will adversely impact their ability to land contracts.
 Despite Sonna's protestations, Colonel Hammer allows the use of the tanks' heavy 20 cm powerguns to flush out and kill the enemy.
 This has the foreseeable effect of destroying many of the Gedel buildings, but insures the Slammers' reputation as a unit that will do whatever it takes to win.